abdrahmansoltan/Learning-Notes/Frontend/General/FE-Performance.md

 - **What do we mean by frontend performance**
   ![frontend performance](./img/fe-performance-1.png)
   - Frontend performance refers to how quickly and efficiently a web application responds to user interactions smoothly and loads content.
-  - It encompasses various aspects such as page load time, rendering speed, and responsiveness to user input.
+  - It encompasses various aspects such as **page load time, rendering speed, and responsiveness to user input**.
+  - To better understand this, make sure to check the sections about [what happens when we access a web server?](./Frontend.md#what-happens-when-we-access-a-web-server) and [Critical Render Path (How web pages are built in the browser)](./Frontend.md#critical-render-path-optimization)

 - **Why does performance matter?**
   - **User experience**: A slow website can lead to a poor user experience, which can lead to a loss of customers.